 It is little surprise, then, that the star in the trailer for Maximum Overdrive is King.
 The only person in the film whose fame might have rivalled his was Emilio Estevez, who had recently acted in The Outsiders, Repo Man, The Breakfast Club, and St. Elmo's Fire—but the film needed to be sold to people who wanted to see horror movies, not quirky comedies or teen flicks.

 What King said in the trailer, though, didn't do anything to help manage expectations.
-Previous King films had been directed by, among others, Brian De Palma, Stanley Kubrick, George Romero, David Cronenberg, and John Carpenter, and yet in the trailer, King said, "A lot of people have directed Stephen King novels and stories, and I finally decided, if you want something done right, you oughta do it yourself."
+Previous King films had been directed by, among others, Brian De Palma, Stanley Kubrick, George A. Romero, David Cronenberg, and John Carpenter, and yet in the trailer, King said, “A lot of people have directed Stephen King novels and stories, and I finally decided, if you want something done right, you oughta do it yourself.”

 The trailer didn't stop with King positioning himself as superior to some highly accomplished directors; it then went on to make viewers expect the movie to be really, really, really scary.
 King points his finger out at the audience and says, “I'm gonna scare the hell outta you—and that's a promise!”